debamitr1012/debamitr1012/README.md

 </p>

 <p align="left">
 I am a Junior currently pursuing my B.Tech Computer Science and Engineering from the Institute of Engineering & Management Kolkata.
+I'm passionate about building high-quality software that solves real-world problems.
+I also support open source software and believe in the power of collaboration.
 </p>

 <table>